 Develop a Routine

 Cats aren’t the only ones who appreciate consistency.
-If you establish a routine, you’ll potty train your puppy with fewer hiccups.
+If you establish a routine, you’ll potty train a puppy on pads with fewer hiccups.
 This is where all of that math and scheduling comes into play.
 Set timers for yourself to stay on track.
 (After all, your puppy can’t tell time)

 It’s also crucial to keep the puppy training pad in ONE place.
 If you move the pad around the house, your puppy will get confused, and you’ll disrupt the potty-training process.
 You want your dog to know exactly where it’s okay to “go.”
 Shuffling that designated spot will create frustration – for BOTH of you.